 • Take note of other useful functions: Aviator watches may have additional functions such as alarm, dual time zone, or compass.
 Learn how to operate these functions if they are available on your watch and understand their purpose in an aviation context

-See also How to set the time on a chronograph pilot watch?
+See also How to change the watch face on a smartwatch?

 What is the purpose of all the dials on a watch?